Get insider access

 Build Quality

 The Apple AirPods Max's build quality is great.
 Compared to other premium headphones like the Bose QuietComfort 35 II/QC35 II Wireless 2018 or the Sony WH-1000XM4 Wireless, which are both made from hard plastic, the Apple are made with premium materials and have an aluminum exterior with a metal and silicone headband.
 However, these materials have different pros and cons than traditional plastic builds.
 The mesh screen surrounding the headband feels very fragile as it can rip or become damaged, especially if you're using the headband as a handle when carrying the headphones around.
-That said, the ear cushions are held in place by magnets, so you can easily replace them if they get damaged.
+That said, like that of the Sonos Ace Wireless, the ear cushions are held in place by magnets, so you can easily replace them if they get damaged.

 6.5